kmedeksaite/cypress-training/README.md

 If you have ever written tests in Mocha+Chai or Jest you will notice the similarity.
 The way you build tests cases in Cypress is essentially the same way you write them in Mocha.
 The difference is that Cypress add some abstraction on top of it, and a few other features to "drive" the testing in the browser.

 Now that we have outlined our test cases, we can begin writing them.
 An important aspect of these tests is the data that will be used as todos.
 We can provide this data beforehand by using a fixture file.
 In the `cypress/fixtures` folder, create a file named `main.json`.
-Fixtures files can be named anything, but they necessarily need to be JSON file.
+Fixtures files can be named anything, but they necessarily need to be JSON files.
 It is a good practice to give a descriptive name if these fixtures are used across different specs or, if they are only used by one spec file, give them the same name.

 Inside the `main.json`, add: